Current Omega Leadership

 Margaret Elaine Plaza, Director (2013 – present)

-Margaret is a professional dancer, educator and leader who’s had the honor of dancing with Omega Dance Company since 2000 as a sacred dance artist serving under the direction and leadership of Carla De Sola, Kara Miller, Mignon Gillen and Sandra Rivera.
-Margaret has performed, choreographed, reconstructed and directed sacred dance repertory for Omega in concert, liturgy and ceremonial services, most notably the Cathedral of St. John the Divine, Washington National Cathedral, St. Ignatius Loyola, the Church of the Village and the Sheen Center for Thought and Culture.
-Margaret joined Omega’s leadership team in 2013, and as Co-Director, works collaboratively with leadership to advance the company’s mission and vision as a liturgical and sacred art.
+Margaret is a professional dancer, educator and leader who’s danced with Omega Dance Company since 2000 as a sacred dance artist serving under the direction and leadership of Carla De Sola, Kara Miller, Mignon Gillen, and Sandra Rivera.
+Margaret has performed, choreographed, reconstructed, and directed sacred dance repertory for Omega in concert, liturgy, and ceremonial services, most notably the Cathedral of St. John the Divine, Washington National Cathedral, St. Ignatius Loyola, the Church of the Village, and the Sheen Center for Thought and Culture.

-Margaret, raised in the Catholic church, is a devout believer in God, the power of prayer, social justice and serving the underserved.
-With these principles deeply rooted in her heart, she has dedicated her 20-year teaching career to educating children in the public schools as a New York State certified PreK-12 dance educator and serves as educational leader, facilitator, mentor and guest lecturer in PreK-12 education, higher education and the performing arts.
-She is an award-winning artist, educator and published scholar currently pursuing her second Master’s in Educational Leadership, Administration and Policy and certification in faith lay leadership.
+Raised in the Catholic church, Margaret is a devout believer in God, the power of prayer, social justice and serving the underserved.
+With these principles deeply rooted in her heart, she has dedicated her 20-year teaching career to educating children in public education as a certified NYS PreK-12 dance educator.
+She is an award-winning educator, dance artist, and published scholar currently pursuing her second Master's in Educational Leadership, Administration, and Policy at Fordham University Lincoln Center.

-The Riverside Church in the City of New York is Margaret’s beloved faith home where she loves attending bible study and small group classes facilitated by the Ministry of Education and putting her faith into action as a member of Riverside’s Social Justice Ministry.
+The Riverside Church in the City of New York is Margaret’s beloved faith home where she studies the Bible, attends small group classes facilitated by the Ministry of Education, and puts her faith into action as a member of Riverside’s Social Justice Ministry.